PistoiaHELM/HELMWebEditor/Readme.md

 ## How to Build ##
-The source code is built in MicroSoft Visual Studio.
-The project file is "HELM.sln".
+For developer convenience, all JavaScript source code are stored as separate files in .\helm\ folder.
-For developer convenience, all javascript source code are stored as separated file in .\helm\ folder.
-After making any change, _merge.helm.bat, a Windows batch file, can be used to merge all source code files into one file: .\JSDraw\Pistoia.HELM-uncompressed.js
+There is a _merge.helm.bat, a Windows batch file, which can be used to merge all source code files into one file: .\JSDraw\Pistoia.HELM-uncompressed.js.
+Alternatively you can use your preferred tools from the many modern JS packaging tools available today. (webpack as an example).

 ## How to Access the Demo Version ##